UKCloud/documentation/articles/azure/azs-how-use-azure-api.md

 - <https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/azure-stack/azure-stack-provider-resource-api.md>

-There is not currently an API reference guide for Azure Stack.
+There is not currently an API reference guide for Azure Stack Users; however, there is an Admin API guide that you can find [here]("https://docs.microsoft.com/en-us/rest/api/azure-stack/").
 We'll update this guide when one becomes available.

 For more information about UKCloud for Microsoft Azure, see: